panva/node-oidc-provider/docs/README.md

 A `Number` value (in seconds) describing the allowed system clock skew for validating client-provided JWTs, e.g. Request objects and otherwise comparing timestamps

 _**recommendation**_: Only set this to a reasonable value when needed to cover server-side client and oidc-provider server clock skew.
-More than 5 minutes (if needed) is probably a sign something else is wrong
+More than 5 minutes (if needed) is probably a sign something else is wrong.

 _**default value**_:
 ```js